gendalf90/Datagrammer.Stun/README.md

 # Datagrammer.Stun

 If you want to know more about STUN please read this [wiki](https://en.wikipedia.org/wiki/STUN).
 Datagrammer.Stun helps you to use STUN protocol and public servers for public ip address discovering.
-The [package](https://www.nuget.org/packages/stun/) is used for STUN protocol integration.

 ### Getting started